bowenyu066/bowenyu066.github.io/files/cpp-notes.md

   source: ""
 ```

+Ta-da!
+By "moving" the string from `source` and "assigning" it to `destination`, we directly transferred the ownership of the string's internal data from `source` to `destination`. `source` is still there, but it is now in a "valid but unspecified" state, meaning it can still be used, but its contents are no longer valid or meaningful.

-Now, it may seem confusing about why we use `std::string destination = std::move(source);` instead of `std::string&& destination = std::move(source);`.
-These are two fundamentally different things.
-To explain it, we would need to understand **constructing and assigning** objects in C++.
-We'll explain that in the next section.
+Some people may be confused about why we use `std::string destination = std::move(source);` instead of `std::string&& destination = std::move(source);`.
+(You told me `std::move` returns an rvalue reference!)
+It's pretty easy to get bewildered here, especially if you are coming from a C background.
+The key point is that `std::move(source)` indeed returns an rvalue reference, but we are *NOT declaring a new variable here*.
+What we want to do is to construct a new string object `destination` that takes ownership of the resources from `source`.
+So how come it can be done simply with an `=` operator, which we usually recognize as a naive "declaration" or "assignment" (like `int x = 42;` or `x = x / 2`)?
+To explain it, we would need to understand **constructing and assigning** objects in C++, which are explained in the next section.

 # 2. Object Construction, Assignments, and Destruction

 ## Constructing Objects

 There are more ways to construct an object in C++ than you might think.
-Let's start with a simple `Widget` class that we pre-define:
+Let's start with a simple `Widget` class [^1]:

 ```cpp